Japanese troops parade in Queen’s Road, Victoria, Hong Kong , December 1941

-December 7, 1941 is a day that will always be remembered as a “Day that will live in infamy.”
+December 7, 1941, is a day that will always be remembered as a “Day that will live in infamy.”
 However, most Americans probably have no knowledge at all that just eight hours after Pearl Harbor, the “Hong Kong was invaded by Japanese military forces, a day that in the West almost fell into obscurity.
-But in contrast to Hawaii the Japanese didn’t just come to bomb and torpedo the British fleet (which had absented itself), they came overland, and to stay.
+But in contrast to Pear Harbor, the Japanese didn’t just come to bomb and torpedo the British fleet (which had absented itself from Victoria Harbor), they came overland, and to stay.
 Hong Kong was in orbit of Japan’s “Greater East Asia Co-Prosperity Sphere,” populated mostly by Chinese (and some Japanese spies) and defended by the “empire on which the sun never set.”
 Hong Kong had the double disadvantage of being a largely Asian enclave and being the Crown colony of Great Britain, Japan’s enemy by way of its membership in the Axis powers.
 Japan was picking off the S.E.
 Asian jewels in the British crown—Malaya, Singapore, Burma, in addition to its treaty ports in China—and the “Fragrant Harbour” was not well-defended.
-With the German Wehrmact parked twenty miles off its coast, the Brits had other pressing needs for its men and material.
+With the German Wehrmacht parked twenty miles off its coast, the Brits had other pressing needs for its men and material.

 But some account must be given to the fissures underneath the colonial social foundations of Hong Kong.
 Snow, who has written the most comprehensive account of the fall of the crown colony, remarks that prior to the war: